TaylorNguyen17/hotel_website_multithreading/README.md

 1. Build the Dockerfile to create a single image that includes all code, including modifications made in parts B1 to B3.
 Commit and push the final Dockerfile to GitLab.

+> Added a Dockerfile using the jar directory from mvn clean install

 2. Test the Dockerfile by doing the following:

 •   Create a Docker image of the current multithreaded Spring application.